 A volunteer did offer that I pick some lavender, but at that point, after 40 minutes in the heavy rain, I was like a drowned rat.
 I was dreaming of my next destination, the eminent Showa Retro Tamagawa onsen, to warm up and dry my clothes off.
 So I politely turned him down.
 They have flower picking and craft events on at the weekends and occasionally on weekdays during the festival period.

 Back at the car park, I ended up getting into a long conversation with the kindly volunteer there.
 A man who was spending his free time directing traffic (!?) in and out of the car park in the buckets of downfall.
-He told me that yesterday, Sunday June 23rd, 5,000 people visited the festival.
+He told me that yesterday, Sunday June 23rd (2019), 5,000 people visited the festival.
 More than they had ever hoped for in one day, but also more than they could cater for.
-But next year is surely going to be bigger again as they plan to increase the size even further to at least 10.5 hectares of lavender.

-It is quite a walk from the official parking at B&G indoor pool to the lavender fields.
+It is also quite a walk from the official free parking at B&G indoor pool to the lavender fields.
 But it is through rice fields which are currently a brilliant green.
 For people with an official disability car sticker you can park right by the festival area for free of charge.
+Since 2022, there is also a new Sennen no Sono parking lot nearer the fields, but there is a charge for that car park.
+It costs 500 yen per car.

 If you don’t mind paying for parking, the car park of Ranzan Valley Barbecue area is right beside the fields.
 It costs 1,000 yen per entry, not per day.
 If you leave the car park (in your car) you have to pay another 1,000 if you want to park there again even if its just ten minutes later.